PySCeS/PyscesToolbox/documentation/source/included_files.rst

 Models
 ------

-The models used in this documentation are included below (together other additional files).
+The models used in this documentation are included below (together with other additional files).
 These files must be downloaded to the ``psc`` directory to be used in the example notebooks unless otherwise specified.